mkardous-silabs/connectedhomeip/docs/silabs/OVERVIEW.md

 # Silicon Labs Matter User's Guide Overview

 Welcome to the Silicon Labs Matter user documentation set.
-This provides all of the information required to use the Matter demos or start development with Matter on the Thread and Wi-Fi transport protocols.
+This provides all of the information required to use the Matter demos or start development with Matter on the Thread and Wi-Fi transport protocols in GitHub.
+An alternate development path is available through Silicon Labs Simplicity Studio.
+See the Matter content on https://docs.silabs.com/ for more information.

 > **Note:** The Thread development use cases differs from Wi-Fi because the Thread protocol requires the use of an Open Thread Border Router (OTBR).